 SECTION 1.
 Section 38-75-485 of the 1976 Code is amended to read:

 "Section 38-75-485.
 (A) There is established within the Department of Insurance, the South Carolina Hurricane and Flood Damage Mitigation Program.
-The advisory council, established pursuant to Section 38-75-470, shall provide advice and assistance to the program administrator with regard to his administration of the program.
+The advisory committee, established pursuant to Section 38-75-470, shall provide advice and assistance to the program administrator with regard to his administration of the program.

 (B) This section does not create an entitlement for property owners or obligate the State in any way to fund the inspection or retrofitting of residential property in this State.
 Implementation of this program is subject to annual legislative appropriations.